corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 │   ├── network-parameters      // The contracts from cordapp-b are appended to the whitelist in network-parameters │   └── cordapps
 │       ├── cordapp-a.jar
-│       └── cordapp-b.jar       // The updated cordapp is placed in the nodes cordapp directory ├── partya
+│       └── cordapp-b.jar       // The updated CorDapp is placed in the node's CorDapp directory ├── partya
 │   ├── node.conf
 │   ├── network-parameters      // The contracts from cordapp-b are appended to the whitelist in network-parameters │   └── cordapps
 │       ├── cordapp-a.jar
-│       └── cordapp-b.jar       // The updated cordapp is placed in the nodes cordapp directory └── partyb
+│       └── cordapp-b.jar       // The updated CorDapp is placed in the node's cordapp directory └── partyb
     ├── node.conf
     ├── network-parameters      // The contracts from cordapp-b are appended to the whitelist in network-parameters └── cordapps
         ├── cordapp-a.jar
-        └── cordapp-b.jar       // The updated cordapp is placed in the nodes cordapp directory
+        └── cordapp-b.jar       // The updated CorDapp is placed in the node's cordapp directory
 ```

 {{< note >}}
-The whitelist can only ever be appended to.
-Once added a contract implementation can never be removed.
+You can only add to the whitelist.
+Once added, you can't remove a contract implementation.

 {{< /note >}}

-## Modifying the network parameters
+## Modify the network parameters

-The Network Bootstrapper creates a network parameters file when bootstrapping a network, using a set of sensible defaults.
-However, if you would like
+The Network Bootstrapper creates a default `network-parameters` file.
+However, if you require specific parameters for testing, you can modify the default:
-to override these defaults when testing, there are two ways of doing this.
-Options can be overridden via the command line or by supplying a configuration
-file.
+* Using a command line argument.
+* By supplying a configuration file.

 If the same parameter is overridden both by a command line argument and in the configuration file, the command line value
 will take precedence.

-### Overriding network parameters via command line
+### Override network parameters via command line

-The `--minimum-platform-version`, `--max-message-size`, `--max-transaction-size` and `--event-horizon` command line parameters can
-be used to override the default network parameters.
+You can use the `--minimum-platform-version`, `--max-message-size`, `--max-transaction-size`, and `--event-horizon` command line parameters to override the default network parameters.
 See [Command line options](#command-line-options) for more information.

 ### Overriding network parameters via a file

-You can provide a network parameters overrides file using the following syntax:
+You can provide a file to override the network parameters using:

 `java -jar network-bootstrapper-4.8.jar --network-parameter-overrides=<path_to_file>`

-Or alternatively, by using the short form version:
+Or the short form version:

 `java -jar network-bootstrapper-4.8.jar -n=<path_to_file>`

-The network parameter overrides file is a HOCON file with the following fields, all of which are optional.
-Any field that is not provided will be
+The network parameter overrides file is a HOCON file with several configuration fields, all of which are optional.
+If you don't provide a field, it will be ignored.
-ignored.
 If a field is not provided and you are bootstrapping a new network, a sensible default value will be used.
-If a field is not provided and you
+If a field is not provided
-are updating an existing network, the value in the existing network parameters file will be used.
+when you are updating an existing network, the value in the existing network parameters file will be used.

 {{< note >}}
-All fields can be used with placeholders for environment variables.
+All fields can contain placeholders for environment variables.
 For example: `${KEY_STORE_PASSWORD}` would be replaced by the contents of environment
 variable `KEY_STORE_PASSWORD`.
 See: [Hiding sensitive data](node/operating/node-administration.md#hiding-sensitive-data).

 {{< /note >}}
-The available configuration fields are listed below:
+The available configuration fields are:

 * **minimumPlatformVersion**:
   The minimum supported version of the Corda platform that is required for nodes in the network.

 * **maxMessageSize**:
   The maximum permitted message size, in bytes.
-This is currently ignored but will be used in a future release.

 * **maxTransactionSize**:
   The maximum permitted transaction size, in bytes.

 * **eventHorizon**:
   The time after which nodes will be removed from the network map if they have not been seen during this period.
 This parameter uses
   the `parse` function on the `java.time.Duration` class to interpret the data.
-See [here](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-)
+See [Oracle's documentation](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-)
   for information on valid inputs.

 * **packageOwnership**:
   A list of package owners.
-See [Package namespace ownership](#id1) for more information.
-For each package owner, the following fields
+See [Package namespace ownership](#id1).
+For each package owner, these fields
   are required:

 * **packageName**:
-Java package name (e.g *com.my_company* ).
+  Java package name (for example, *com.my_company*).

 * **keystore**:
   The path of the keystore file containing the signed certificate.

 * **keystorePassword**:
   The password for the given keystore (not to be confused with the key password).

 * **keystoreAlias**:
   The alias for the name associated with the certificate to be associated with the package namespace.